lidofinance/docs/docs/guides/oracle-operator-manual.md

 # Oracle Operator Manual

-This document is intended for those who wish to participate in the Lido protocol as Oracle—an entity who runs a daemon synchronizing state from Beacon Chain to ETH1 part of the protocol.
-To be precise, the daemon fetches the number of validators participating in the protocol, as well as their combined balance, from the Beacon chain and submits this data to the `LidoOracle` ETH1 smart contract.
+This document is intended for those who wish to participate in the Lido protocol as Oracle—an entity who runs a daemon synchronizing state from Beacon Chain to execution layer of the protocol.
+To be precise, the daemon fetches the number of validators participating in the protocol, as well as their combined balance, from the Beacon Сhain and submits this data to the `LidoOracle` smart contract at the Execution Layer.

 The daemon also fetches historical stETH token price (shifted by fifteen blocks) from Curve ETH/stETH pool and reports any significant changes to the `StableSwapOracle` contract.
 Using price data from this oracle as a safeguard helps to keep stETH token price resistant to flash-loan and sandwich attacks by removing the ability to significantly change the price in a single block.